orbit-love/orbit-model/README.md

 > "Organizing a community meetup takes a lot of time and effort, so we give it an activity weight of 3.
 Just attending a meetup is a 1, but publishing a summary may count for 2."

 Since all activities default to a weight of 1, weighting activities is entirely optional.
 Some communities will require and welcome the complexity, while others will be just fine with the defauult weights.

+We suggest starting with all weights at 1, then adding weights to activities if the need for finer-grained reporting and analysis arises.

 Make a table that looks like this: